 Chemical formulas show which elements are in a compound and how many atoms or ions are involved.
-For a molecular compound, the formula gives the number of each atom in one molecule, such as or .
-For an ionic compound, the formula usually gives the lowest whole-number ratio of ions needed for charge balance, such as or .
+For a molecular compound the formula gives the number of each atom in one molecule, such as or .
+For an ionic compound it usually gives the lowest whole-number ratio of ions needed for charge balance, such as or .
+You read a formula any time you need to identify a substance precisely, which is the first step before balancing equations or converting moles to mass.

-If you searched for common compounds and their formulas, start with this quick reference.
+If you came looking for common compounds and their formulas, start here.

 | Compound | Formula | Notes |